neroshan12/CV/README.md

 #### September 2010 – June 2013 (part-time) - Haran’s Developments - Business Analyst
 *Family-run private landlord specialising in student accommodation*
-- Arranging maintenance for properties with suppliers and general admin duties
+- Arranged maintenance for properties with suppliers and general admin duties
 - B2B negotiation of management fees with lettings agents and B2C negotiation of leases with tenants
 - Extensive use of Microsoft Excel for analysis of company accounts